Generic name: OMEPRAZOLE MAGNESIUM 10mg

 Maintenance of Healing of Erosive Esophagitis

 The recommended adult oral dose is 20 mg daily.
-[See Clinical Studies (14.4) ]
+Controlled studies do not extend beyond 12 months [see Clinical Studies (14.4)].

 Pathological Hypersecretory Conditions